Updated on April 15th, 2020

 I am worried that I or my family may be quarantined?

 The containment strategy in Hong Kong means that positive cases will currently be treated in hospital and close contacts will be quarantined.
 We recognize that our patients wish to make informed decisions.
 We must also balance our public health duty to act on behalf of the population.
+Hong Kong has protocols in place which involve treatment at an earlier stage than in other countries.
+Whilst the evidence for optimal treatment has not yet been proven, Hong Kong also has amongst the lowest crude fatality rates in the world at the moment.
 If you are concerned please discuss these issues with your doctor.

 We have described information on testing here and OT&P policies for consultation here.
 All OT&P clinics remain open as usual including Saturday and Sunday.
 We continue to look after both our existing and new patients.
 Please contact our clinic and we will give advice and arrange treatment according to your needs.
 This may involve consultation in person or by telephone depending upon the situation.